Road-Stream Crossing Program

 INVESTING IN OUR COLDWATER TRIBUTARIES, CREEKS, BROOKS & STREAMS

-Our Road-Stream Crossing Program took a big step forward thanks to our volunteers and partners from the Clinton River Coldwater Conservation Program (CRCCP).
-In 2018, volunteers were able to survey more road-stream crossing locations than ever before.
+In 2018, in partnership with the Clinton River Coldwater Conservation Program (CRCCP), our volunteers were able to survey more road-stream crossing locations than ever before.
 Bridges, culverts, and pipes can cause problems for local fish by blocking upstream passages and can develop erosion issues that contribute large amounts of sediment to the river.
 To learn more about what a coldwater tributary is and why it’s important, visit CRCCP.